LiMinggang/bitswash/libtorrent/docs/streaming.rst

 the prediction of download queue time such that all requests come back within a reasonable amount of time.

-To support adaptive timeuts, each torrent maintains a running average of how long it takes to complete a piece.
+To support adaptive timeouts, each torrent maintains a running average of how long it takes to complete a piece.
 There is also a running average of the deviation from the mean download time.